XelfXendr/peft_unlearning/README.md

 The `requirements.txt` file is also present for pip setup.

 ## Running the project
+Warning: Evaluation scripts are not currently included in the repository, and the code will not work without them.
+We are currently rewriting them and releasing them under the MIT license.

 All available arguments may be listed using:
 ```bash
 uv run src/unlearn.py --help